magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-configuration-files/index.md

          new webpack.HotModuleReplacementPlugin()
      );
 } else {
   throw Error('Only "development" mode is currently supported.
-Please pass "--env.mode development" on the command line.');
+Please pass "--env.phase development" on the command line.');
 }
 ```